JetBrains/kotlin-web-site/docs/topics/data-science-overview.md

 Exploring and analyzing data is something you may not do every day, but it's a crucial skill you need as a software developer.

-Let's think about some software development duties where data analysis is key: analyzing what's actually inside collections when debugging, digging into memory dumps or databases, or receiving JSON files with large amounts of data when working with REST APIs, to mention some.
+Let's think about software development duties where data analysis is key: analyzing what's actually inside collections when debugging, digging into memory dumps or databases, or receiving JSON files with large amounts of data when working with REST APIs, to mention some.

 With Kotlin's Exploratory Data Analysis (EDA) tools, such as [Kotlin notebooks](#notebooks), [Kotlin DataFrame](#kotlin-dataframe), and [Kandy](#kandy), you